VDA5050/VDA5050/VDA5050_EN.md

 Example:

-- Fleet control resent the order because it did not receive any state message containing the latest `orderUpdateId` in time.
+- Fleet control resends the order because it did not yet receive any state message with the respective `orderUpdateId`.

 Resolution: